astuder/icp-101xx/README.md

 * Datasheet: [ICP-101xx](https://www.invensense.com/download-pdf/icp-101xx-datasheet/)
 * Application Note: [Differential Pressure Sensing for Drones](https://www.invensense.com/download-pdf/an-000119-differential-pressure-sensing-using-icm-20789-for-altitude-hold-in-drones/)

+Besides the library for Arduino, this repository also includes basic libraries compatible with the STM32 HAL [here](./extras/stm32-hal) and Mbed OS [here](./extras/mbed).

 ## Arduino Library

 The Arduino library ICP101xx provides a simple API to read temperature and pressure.
 The library was developed and tested with the ICP-10100 but should work with the other sensors of the family.